wp home > college writing 112 > essay assignments

 Essay Assignments in College Writing

-The first essay, the focus of Unit I: Inquiring into Self, asks each student to analyze an aspect of his/her context and to write about this to a familiar audience.
+Unit 1: Inquiring into Self asks you to draw on personal experience, analyze an aspect of your personal context, and write about this to a familiar audience.

 For more information on College Writing, see the standard syllabus.